brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 This would look like the following:

-        *.example2.net IN TLSADOT DANE-TA CERT FULL (signing cert) ns1.example2.net IN A IP_ADDRESS1
+        *.example2.net IN TLSADOT DANE-TA CERT FULL (signing cert) ns1.example2.net IN A IP4_ADDRESS1
-        ns2.example2.net IN A IP_ADDRESS2
+        ns2.example2.net IN A IP4_ADDRESS2
-        ns3.example2.net IN A IP_ADDRESS3
+        ns3.example2.net IN A IP4_ADDRESS3
-        ns4.example2.net IN A IP_ADDRESS4
+        ns4.example2.net IN A IP4_ADDRESS4
+        ns1.example2.net IN AAAA IP6_ADDRESS1
+        ns2.example2.net IN AAAA IP6_ADDRESS2
+        ns3.example2.net IN AAAA IP6_ADDRESS3
+        ns4.example2.net IN AAAA IP6_ADDRESS4

 ## Signaling DNS Transport for a Name Server